-FEEL supports literal syntax for numbers, strings, booleans, and null.
+FEEL supports literal syntax for numbers, strings, booleans, date, time, date and time, duration, here ull.
 (See grammar rules, clause 10.3.1.2).
 Literals can be mapped directly to values in the FEEL semantic domain (clause 10.3.2.1).